 We have already discussed some points about the Kingdom of Heaven, but most often people say: "We don't know what awaits us in the Kingdom of Heaven."
 That is precisely why you need to have a positive description.
 Unfortunately, I have said very little about it, because in fact the volume about the Kingdom of Heaven in Scripture is enormous.
 Not little, but very much in Scripture about the Kingdom of God.
 After all, it is our Homeland, after all.

-(editor's note: Synodal translation: "Then I saw a new heaven and a new earth; for the first heaven and the first earth passed away, and there is no longer any sea."
-(Revelation: 21; 1))
+"Now I saw a new heaven and a new earth, for the first heaven and the first earth had passed away.
+Also there was no more sea" (Revelation 21:1).

 The same words that the Lord said on the cross.
 Remember?
 It is finished!
 It is accomplished, finally!
 Everything happened.
 The redemption that was accomplished on the cross, it gave birth to the New Jerusalem.
 In the sense that the doors to it were opened.
 Previously they were closed.